retro16/acsi2stm/doc/troubleshooting.md

 ACSI2STM provides a special firmware that doesn't use DMA at all: this is called the PIO variant.
 Only GemDrive works in that mode.

-You need to load GemDrive through `GEMDRPIO.TOS` because that mode cannot be automatically started at boot.
+You need to load GemDrive through `GEMDRPIO.PRG` because that mode cannot be automatically started at boot.

 This mode offers less performance: 50-100KB/s instead of 500-1500KB/s for DMA.